scramble45/Crispy-Tesla-Doom/README.md

 ## TODO
 - Improve hires mode
-- Add music opl emulation
+- Add music OPL emulation
-- Improved gamepad controls / add additional bindings
+- Fix controller drift and button debounce or something like that

 ## Special Thanks
 - [Cloudflare][4] for getting the ball rolling, and giving me a better foot hold to get a Crispy port working.